mmolalekan/IR_Institute/README.md

 # Learning Management System (LMS)

-This project is a Learning Management System (LMS) built with Django REST Framework for the backend and React for the frontend.
-The LMS allows students to register, log in, access subjects and topics, watch lecture videos, read PDFs, and take quizzes.
+This project is a Learning Management System (LMS) built with Django for the backend and React for the frontend.
+The LMS allows students access subjects and topics, watch lecture videos, read PDFs, and take quizzes.
 The progress and scores are tracked and displayed on a dashboard.

 ## Table of Contents